appdev-lessons/getting-started-with-scaffolds/content.md

 delete("/movies/:path_id", { :controller => "movies", :action => "destroy" })
 ```

-Despite all the similar URL paths in our routes (`"/movies/ID"`), none of them will get mixed up because they have different verbs!
+Despite all of the similar URL paths in our routes (`"/movies/ID"`), none of them will get mixed up because they have different verbs!

 We do need to update the URLs now anywhere else they appear in our app.
 For instance, in the `app/views/movies/index.html.erb` page form, we need to change this: